qaisjp/comm2-report/chapters/2-bg/1-comm1.md

 Resources do not have a concept of "creators" and "collaborators", only "authors", and this means that the add or remove authors feature has serious security implications.
 All authors have equal permissions, meaning that a resource can be hijacked and stolen from its creator by a rogue collaborator.
 This is a security vulnerability we should resolve in MTA Hub.

 Authors should also be able to delete their own resources, especially since they are already permitted to delete all resource packages.
-One possible reason that this feature was gated to administrators only is to prevent malicious resource authors quickly name-squatting a resource after it has been deleted.
+One possible reason that this feature was restricted to administrators only is to prevent malicious resource authors quickly name-squatting a resource after it has been deleted.

 **Version History**